 Hewlett-Packard isn't usually the first IT company that rolls off the tongue where security is concerned.
-The computing giant bakes its bread selling printers and other hardware, but it has long offered security solutions
+The computing giant bakes its bread selling printers and other hardware, but it has long offered security solutions to its customers and service providers.
+And now, according to its Internet Security Solutions Division senior product manager, it's ready to branch out.

 "We used to call ourselves the best-kept secret in the industry," said HP's Gary Sevounts.
 "There have been a lot of changes in several directions."